MichaelBosello/f1tenth-RL/README.md

 *It can be used on both the real f1tenth car and on its simulator*

 The DQN implementation provides several techniques to improve performances like double DQN, replay buffer, state history, prioritized sampling.
-It has various parameters (see below) that one can modify to fit the specific environment
+It has various parameters (see below) that one can modify to fit the specific environment.
+There are also various options to pre-process lidar data.
+One can use lidar data directly or represent them as images containing the environment borders

 Model saving, replay buffer serialization, and tensorboard logging are provided